clintonhalpin/hsfi-scripted/README.md

 - [Instructors](Materials/Instructors.md)

 # making updates
-This project is automatically deployed using (Travis CI)[https://travis-ci.org], You should be able to edit Markdown files in the `Materials` folder.
+This project is automatically deployed using [Travis CI](https://travis-ci.org), You should be able to edit Markdown files in the `Materials` folder.
 When you push to master it will automatically be pushed to gh-pages.

 # get started